 About the region

 Latin America has a diversified, active, and well consolidated research community on education topics.
 The KIX LAC hub will tap into this strong regional capacity and relevant contextual evidence.
-There is significant heterogeneity in terms of language, population, and economic situations across the eight LAC hub countries.
+There is significant heterogeneity in terms of language, population, and economic situations across the ten LAC hub countries.